ArtezGDA/illustratorPlugin-Examples/Tutorial_Scripting_ImportJsonData.md

 }
 ```

-Then append this to your script:
+Then append this to your script. *Of course you will have to change the path to the* example.json *file to the path on your computer.*

 ```javascript
 // JSON reading